North East leek failure horror

 - HARDINESS: Very hardy.

-- DIFFICULTY: Easy for small household use; difficult for exhibition.
+- DIFFICULTY: Easy for small household use; difficult for an exhibition.

 - RECOMMENDED VARIETIES: Musselburgh; Autumn Giant 2 (Porvite); Nipper (baby); Below Zero; Northern Lights (purple); Oarsman; Natan; Lancelot (dual purpose); Porbella.